brookemstevens/brooke-stevens-portfolio/README.md

   - Our team's poster presentation is also included

-- **Pneumonia diagnosis using chest x-ray images**: In this project, I performed SVD and tested/fine-tuned 4 classification models to diagnose pneumonia in the lungs
+- **Pneumonia diagnosis using chest x-ray images**: In this project, I performed SVD and fine-tuned 4 classification models to identify cases of pneumonia

   - The **code** folder contains my Python code